yung-megafone/PulsPI/README.md

 * Resistant to UI jitter and blocking behavior
 * Extensible without refactoring core logic

-Fan control and additional outputs are treated as *downstream consumers* of validated state, not ad-hoc logic bolted onto sensor reads.
+Safety mechanisms and control logic (fan control, alarms) are implemented as *downstream consumers* of validated state, not as ad-hoc logic attached to sensor reads.

+---

+## Third-Party Libraries

+PulsPI depends on the following third-party components:

+* `pico_i2c_lcd` — MIT License
+* `lcd_api` — MIT License

+These libraries are used as-is and remain licensed under their respective terms.

 ---